jdh8/jdh8.org/_posts/2020-01-05-responders-direct-cuebid.md

 * Generic game force

 I suggest a combination of these.
 Cuebid means limit raise __or__ generic game force.
-However, 3+-card support is still promised after a major opening.
+However, 3+ card support is still promised after a major opening.

 After a major opening
 ---------------------
 For pigeonhole principle, you have either of these:
-* 3+-card support
+* 3+ card support
-* 5+-card unbid suit
+* 5+ card unbid suit
 * 4-4 in unbid suits
-* 4+-card adverse suit
+* 4+ card adverse suit

 With game-forcing values yet without 3-card support, you can better describe your hand by another call.
-* 5+-card unbid suit: free bid
+* 5+ card unbid suit: free bid
 * 4-4 in unbid suits: negative double
-* 4+-card adverse suit: 3NT
+* 4+ card adverse suit: 3NT

-Therefore, it is safe to assume that the direct cuebid promises 3+-card support, no matter of strength.
+Therefore, it is safe to assume that the direct cuebid promises 3+ card support, no matter of strength.

 After a minor opening